hansendd/popular-movies-stage-2/README.md

 ## Getting Started

-You will need to add your own API Key for TMDB API calls which can be found in the Movie class.
+You will need to add your own API Key for TMDB API calls needs to be added in your gradle.properties file labled apiKey.